TrickyFatCat/TrickyAnimationComponents/README.md

    * Great for splines with many points and when the animation time between them must be constant;
 6. `StartPointIndex` - the point index from which the animation will be started;
 7. `IsReversed` - determines if the order of points will be reversed or not;
-8. `StopAtPoints` - toggles if the owner will stop at the spline points during the animation;
+8. `StopMode` - determines the rules how the owner should stop at the points;
-9. `WaitAtStart` - toggles if the owner will "stop" at the start point;
+9. `WaitAtAnimationStart` - toggles if the owner will "stop" at the start point;
 10. `UseCustomStops` - enables custom stops adjustments;
-11. `CustomStops` - map with point indexes and wait time;
-12. `WaitTimer` - how long the owner will wait at the point;
+11. `WaitTimer` - how long the owner will wait at the point;
-13. `SplineOffset` - the offset along the spline;
+12. `SplineOffset` - the offset along the spline;
-14. `LocationOffset` - location offset relative to the current location along the spline;
+13. `LocationOffset` - location offset relative to the current location along the spline;
-15. `InheritRotation` - determines if the rotation along spline must be applied to the owner;
+14. `InheritRotation` - determines if the rotation along spline must be applied to the owner;
-16. `InheritScale` - determines if the scale along spline must be applied to the owner;
+15. `InheritScale` - determines if the scale along spline must be applied to the owner;

 ### Functions